-The 2013/14 - 2015/16 Provincial Capital Commission Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
-The Service Plan is consistent with government's strategic priorities and fiscal plan.
+The 2013/14 - 2015/16 Provincial Capital Commission revised Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The revised Service Plan is consistent with government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
-All significant assumptions, policy decisions, events and identified risks as of January 2013 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with the PCC's mandate and goals, and focus on aspects critical to the organization's performance.
-The targets in this plan have been determined based on an assessment of the PCC's operating environment, forecast conditions, risk assessment and past performance.
+The targets in this plan have been determined based on an assessment of the PCC's operating environment, forecast conditions.

-PCC works with many partners to showcase these accomplishments.
+and the PCC works with many partners to showcase these accomplishments.
 In the next three years, the PCC will support celebratory events across the province that will reach an audience of over one million.